 By definition, an NRE account allows NRIs to park their overseas earnings in India (INR account).
-Also, NRIs can repatriate the funds from this account at any time, along with the interest earned without any tax liabilities.
-A FCNR account is a term deposit that can be maintained by an NRI in foreign currency.
+Also, NRIs can repatriate the funds from this account at any time, along with interest earned without any tax liabilities.
+FCNR account is a term deposit that can be maintained by an NRI in foreign currency.
 The balances in an FCNR account are freely repatriable too.

-NRIs wanting to invest in Mutual funds in India, need to decide if they want to repatriate the earnings from such investment/s or not.
+NRIs wanting to invest in mutual funds in India, need to decide if they’re going to repatriate the earnings from such investment/s or not.
 If the answer is affirmative, then such mutual fund investments should be made through an NRE or FCNR account only.
-Since balances in these accounts are freely repatriable, the investor can freely repatriate the funds whenever he/ she chooses.
-On the other hand, if the mutual fund investment made by an NRI is made through a Non Resident Ordinary (NRO) account, then the earnings from such investment/s will not be repatriable.
+As balances in the accounts are freely repatriable, the funds can be remitted as per the investor’s choice.
+However, if an NRI makes the mutual fund investment through a Non-Resident Ordinary (NRO) account, then the earnings from such investment/s are not repatriable.

-On redemption, the proceeds are paid either through an INR cheque payable to the NRE account of the NRI or through a USD draft drawn at the prevalent rates and RBI rules.
+On redemption, the proceeds are paid either through an INR cheque payable to the NRE account of the NRI or a USD draft drawn at the prevailing rates and RBI rules.

 These investments can be made through a systematic investment plan (SIP) too.
 Remember, NRIs are not allowed to gift mutual fund units to their relatives in India.

 In a Nutshell…

 Repatriation of the earnings made on mutual funds in India by NRIs is possible provided the funds for investment are remitted from overseas.
-The net income or capital gains (post tax) arising out of the investment can be repatriated.
-Even in case of non-repatriable investments, the dividend arising out of such investment can be repatriated.
+The net income or capital gains (post-tax) arising out of the investment can be repatriated.
+Even in the case of non-repatriable investments, the dividend arising out of such investment can be repatriated.